Prince George and Princess Charlotte Made a Hospital Visit

 George, who’s now 4, and Charlotte, who’s 2 years old, have long been apples of the public’s eye.
 But now they’ll be sharing the spotlight with the fresh addition to their family.
 If their own relationship is any indication, we have plenty of sweet sibling moments in store between the three — and lots of photo opportunities of ideal kids’ fashion.

-See their appearance here.
+See their appearance in the video above.

 Middleton gave birth to the newest royal baby, boy at the Lindo Wing on Monday.
 It’s the same spot she went for her delivery of both George and Charlotte.